If you’re planning to feed your baby formula, ask your baby’s provider to recommend one.

 How do you choose a formula for your baby?

 Breast milk is the best food for most babies.
-But not all moms can breastfeed.
+But not all moms breastfeed.
 If you’re not breastfeeding, you can feed your baby formula.
 Newborns eat about 2 to 3 ounces of formula every 3 to 4 hours.
 Talk to your baby’s health care provider about the right formula for your baby.
 Formula comes as a liquid or powder that you mix with water.
 When choosing formula: